 Cloth ISBN: 9781503600911

-Join WTF?!'s cast of colorful characters to navigate the museum with guide and economist Peter T. Leeson.
-As you wander from exhibit to exhibit and overhear Leeson's riotous exchanges with the patrons, you'll learn how economic thinking reveals the hidden sense behind seemingly senseless human behavior.
-Leeson demonstrates that far from "irrational" or "accidents of history," humanity's most outlandish rituals are ingenious solutions to pressing problems—developed by clever people, driven by incentives, and tailor-made for their time and place.
-As the tour teaches: what varies isn't people, but the environments and constraints within which they operate.
-Along the way, you'll learn how to use an economic lens to uncover the logic behind any weirdness you encounter in your own life.
+Join WTF?!'s cast of colorful characters as they navigate the museum, led by guide and economist Peter T. Leeson.
+From one exhibit to the next, you'll overhead Leeson's riotous exchanges with the patrons and learn how to use economic thinking to reveal the hidden sense behind seemingly senseless human behavior—including your own.
+Leeson shows that far from "irrational" or "accidents of history," humanity's most outlandish rituals are ingenious solutions to pressing problems—developed by clever people, driven by incentives, and tailor-made for their time and place.
 Can you handle getting schooled by the strange?
 Better hurry, the tour is about to start!

 About the author